ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_edgeR.md

 ### Part Four: Analysis & Results

 #### pairwise

+Exact tests are performed to identify differences in the means between two groups of negative-binomially distributed counts.
+A comparison or contrast is a linear combination of means for groups of samples.

 #### GLM

+The GLM is used to perform an ANOVA-like analysis to identify any significant main effect associated with an explanatory variable.
+An explanatory variable may be a categorical factor with two or more levels, such as treat and cntrl.

+Additionally, genes above the input log2 fold change (LFC) threshold are identified as significantly DE using t-tests relative to a threshold (TREAT) with the glmTreat function of edgeR.
+If the input LFC cut off is set to 0 in the app then the glmQLFTest function is used instead.

 ## Example Script

 > [!NOTE]
 > An example R script named <b>example_script_edgeR.R</b> with code for performing the same analysis as in the edgeR R Shiny app can be found in the <i>scripts</i> directory of the GitHub repository.

 The script is hard coded to work for an example data set and will need to be customized for use with other data sets.